 - Freemium content – every membership website should have some free, premium content.
-By premium I mean unique, exclusive and regularly updated.
+By premium, I mean unique, exclusive and regularly updated.
 Your visitor must feel very confident and comfortable with the quality and relevance of what you are offering.
-The amount of free content will be a decision you have to make, but as a generalisation it should be at least 20%
+The amount of free content will be a decision you have to make, but as a generalization, it should be at least 20%

-- Enough content for launch – Your first (complimentary) paying members are your most valuable.
+- Enough content for launch – Your first (complimentary) paying customers is your most valuable.
 If they like what they see, they will tell their friends.
 If they don’t like what they see, they may still tell their friends but their recommendation will be very different.
 I have seen many sites with great potential ruined because they launched before they were ready.